 is your friend, your partner, your defender, your dog.

+Please either me or send a friend request to my fb page ~ A place to interact with us or chat to other owners of our Belgian Shepherds and some of our lovely friends with Belgians.
 It's an excellent way to keep in touch and to share information, ask questions and share photos of your dogs, you can particopate as much or as little as you like, but the option is always there :)

-The Pet Exchange Register allows you to check the validity of a source number Access the Pet Exchange Register our source number is RB111402
+The Pet Exchange Register allows you to check the validity of a source number Access the Pet Exchange Register, our source number is RB111402

 Our last litter was born in July 2016, I then decided (for a number of reasons) I would no longer breed any more litters, I have since changed my mind and hope to have another couple of litters in the future.

 2020 came and everything changed ~ I had plans for a litter earlier this year, but made the decision not to breed any of my girls for the time being based on the current situation and restrictions in Australia and around the world.

 Puppies need to be socialized adequately and that hasn't been able to happen.
 I also took vet visits into consideration, puppies should have their owners with them when visiting the vet for check ups and vaccinations and I notice many vets are not allowing this.

 Lastly, many people were/are facing financial difficulties and may not be able to care for their puppies adequately, there was also difficulty with transporting puppies - especially interstate.

 NOTE: As most of Australia reduces restriction levels, we have made the decision to proceed with our puppy plans - further details to come........